Home » Blog » How to Prepare Your Subfloor for Laminate Flooring

 Additionally, it is important to properly install the laminate flooring to further enhance the moisture barrier.
 This includes ensuring a tight fit between the planks and using appropriate adhesives or click-lock systems.
 Proper installation helps to minimize any potential gaps or spaces that could allow moisture to penetrate the subfloor, thereby protecting the integrity of the flooring and promoting its longevity.

-See also How to Install Waterproof Laminate Flooring
+See also How to Clean Laminate Flooring with Natural Products

 Frequently Asked Questions